pubnub/pubnub-mcp-server/resources/sdk_docs/java_files.md

 `
 ```

+- channel (required)
+  - Type: String
-- channel (String, required): Channel for the file.
+  - Description: Channel for the file.
+- fileName (required)
+  - Type: String
-- fileName (String, required): Name of the file to send.
+  - Description: Name of the file to send.
+- inputStream (required)
+  - Type: InputStream
-- inputStream (InputStream, required): Input stream with file content.
+  - Description: Input stream with file content.
+- message
+  - Type: Object
-- message (Object): Message to send with the file.
+  - Description: Message to send along with the file to the channel.
+- shouldStore
+  - Type: Boolean
+  - Default: true
-- shouldStore (Boolean, default: true): Store the published file message in channel history.
+  - Description: Whether to store the published file message in channel history.
+- meta
+  - Type: Object
-- meta (Object): Metadata for message filtering.
+  - Description: Metadata object for message filtering.
+- ttl
+  - Type: Integer
-- ttl (Integer): How long the message should be stored.
+  - Description: How long the message should be stored in the channel's storage.
+- customMessageType
+  - Type: String
-- customMessageType (String): Case-sensitive, 3–50 chars, alphanumeric with dashes/underscores; cannot start with special characters or pn_/pn-.
+  - Description: Case-sensitive, alphanumeric string (3–50 chars).
+Dashes and underscores allowed.
+Cannot start with special characters or pn_/pn-.
 Examples: text, action, poll.

 ##### Deprecated parameter
 cipherKey is deprecated.
-Configure the crypto module instead.
-If provided, it overrides the crypto module and uses legacy 128-bit encryption.
+Configure the [crypto module](/docs/sdks/java/api-reference/configuration#cryptomodule) on your PubNub instance instead.
+If passed, it overrides the crypto module and uses legacy 128-bit encryption.

 ### Sample code

-##### Reference code

 ```
 1